Zaidmohammadbhtt/Zaidmohammadbhtt/README.md

 - 👀 I’m interested in python and ethical hacking
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaboration on instagram
-- 📫 How to reach me "alamgir_z7" instagram
+- 📫 How to reach me "techexhaust" instagram
 - 😄 Pronouns: he/her

 <!---